ryanchynoweth44/AutoMLExamples/blogs/MLBox.md

 #### Installing MLBox
 For this demo we will be using Anaconda Virtual Environments, and I will be using Visual Studio Code as my IDE.
 For more information on how to use the Anaconda distribution with Visual Studio code check out this [blog](https://ryansdataspot.com/2019/02/14/anaconda-environments-in-visual-studio-code/) I wrote.
 Additionally, I will be developing on a windows machine which is currently in an experimental release.

+We will also need a linux machine to do our MLBox development, if you do not have one available you can create one by following these [instructions](https://ryansdataspot.com/2019/05/07/linux-development-from-a-windows-guy/).

 1. First let's create a new Anaconda Environment.
     ```
     conda create -n MLBoxEnv python=3.6